 phone: 404.378.1777 x-229

-Ellen McClure has served as Director of Decatur Presbyterian Children’s Community since 1986.
+Brandon Laird has served the Decatur Presbyterian Children’s Community since 2005 as a teacher in the 3 and 4 year old classes.
+Brandon assumed the role of the Director in summer of 2018.
 The Children’s Community is the church’s weekday preschool program for children from 9 months old through kindergarten for 5-year-olds.

 phone: 404-378-1770 x.
 233

-Keenan began serving as the Website & Social Media Supervisor at DPC in June 2016, after moving to Decatur in March of that year.
-In this role, he maintains the church’s outward facing presence online.
-If you have any questions, comments, or feedback related to the church website or social media presence, he invites you to contact him!
+Missy began serving as the Church Administrator at DPC in August 2018.
+In this role, she maintains the church’s outward facing presence online, marketing and communications, office oversight and building operations.
+If you have any questions, comments, or feedback related to the church, website or social media presence, she invites you to contact her!

 R.G.
 (Roy Gaston) Evans III was raised Southern Baptist in Birmingham, Al. He graduated from Samford University there, where he majored in math, and where he also met his wife, Lynn.

 After serving in the US Army, and a tour in Vietnam, R.G. joined his father in business.
 Together they built a successful Master Distribution Company, Evco.
 R.G. became president of the company which imported and sold hardware and tools to the industrial trade.
 After retirement, R.G. and Lynn lived for several years on Lake Tuscaloosa.
 They then moved to Atlanta to be close to children and grandchildren.

 The search for excellence in church music led Lynn and R.G. to Decatur Presbyterian.
 At DPC, R.G. is responsible for minor repairs and maintenance of the physical plant, and for interfacing with contractors who take care of the major things.